 into your lungs.
 You will be connected to a ventilator.
 It will breathe for you during

-- One or more cuts (incisions) will be made.
-The incisions will be made in areas that
+The surgeon will make 1 or more cuts (incisions).
+These incisions will be made in

-will not be easily seen after surgery.
-This may be under your breast, under your arm,
+areas that will not be easily seen after surgery.
+This may be under your breast, in

-- The implant will be inserted through the incision.
-It may be slid under your pectoral
+The implant will be put through the incision.
+It may be slid under your pectoral chest

-chest muscle.
+muscle.
 Or it may be placed directly under your breast tissue.
-Your surgeon
+Your surgeon will decide

-will decide where to create the pocket for the implant based on your body and what
+where to create the pocket for the implant based on your body and what you would prefer.

-- In some cases a drainage tube may be placed in the surgical area to keep fluid from
+In some cases, a small, thin drainage tube may be placed in the surgical area to keep

 What happens after breast augmentation surgery?

-You will be taken from the operating room to a recovery area.
-You will be watched
+You will be taken from the operating room to the postanesthesia care unit (PACU).

-Once you are alert and can take fluids well by mouth, your IV will be removed.
-It
+Once you are alert, stable and can tolerate fluids well by mouth, your IV will be

-is important to get up and start walking as soon as possible.
-This can help keep blood
+removed.
+It's important to get up and start walking as soon as possible.
+This can

 Once you get home, it’s important to follow all your surgeon's instructions and keep